ruplisso/genaiops-exercises2/README.md

 ### Samples

+You'll find 5 exercises that go through evaluations and observability.
+Each of them have a completed notebook in the solutions folder.

 1. NLP_Evaluators: Evaluate dataset on traditional ML evaluation methods (F1-score, Rouge, Bleu, etc).
 2. Risk_Safety_Evaluators: Evaluate dataset on AI-assisted evaluation methods to assess model ouputs on from a risk and safety perspective.
 3. GenAI_Quality_Evaluators (single model): Evaluate model ouputs on a dataset through quality AI-assisted evaluation methods (Coherence, Fluency, Groundedness, Relevance) and create your custom evaluators.
 4. GenAI_Quality_Evaluators (multi models): Evaluate and compare different models ouputs on a dataset through quality AI-assisted evaluation methods.
 5. Tracing: Implement tracing capabilities to capture traces on different steps of a GenAI application.

 ### Programming Language
  - Python